 - To conduct data analyses and determine significance

 - To interpret the results

 - Basic science projects – to relate the results to clinical applicability

 - To present and publish the results of the study

 Technology in orthopedics is rapidly changing, and it is sometimes difficult to assimilate the continual stream of new information.
 It is our hope that the MedStar Union Memorial Orthopedics experience in planning and conducting a formal research project will enhance the level of critical thinking in our graduates which will be required for them to be able to evaluate different surgical techniques, new prosthetic devices, drug therapies or new biomaterials as they treat their future patients.

-For more information about orthopedic research at MedStar Union Memorial Hospital, please contact us at [email protected].
-Please note there are no research positions available at this time.
+For more information about orthopedic and sports research network at MedStar Union Memorial Hospital, please contact us at [email protected].

-For more information on our ongoing clinical trials, please contact Stephanie Blease at [email protected] to or 410-554-2893.
+For more information on our ongoing clinical trials, please contact at [email protected]

-For attending, fellow and resident physicians: For more information on grants and external funding, please contact Grace Nasrallah at [email protected] or 410-554-2159.
-Over 70 opportunities are compiled in this document.
+For attending, fellow and resident physicians: for more information on grants and external funding, please contact Grace Nasrallah at [email protected].